PVL: Kolkata Thunderbolts finish round-robin stage on top with win over Ahmedabad Defenders | www.lokmattimes.com

 PVL: Kolkata Thunderbolts finish round-robin stage on top with win over Ahmedabad Defenders

-Speaking after the match, Vinit said, "We stick to our plan and it worked out well for us.
-In the first three sets, we were dominant from the starting.
-Unfortunately, we made some errors but we will work on them and try and not repeat going forward."

-The Thunderbolts will now face off against the fourth-placed Bengaluru Torpedoes in the first semi-final on Friday.
-For his solid all-round performance, Vinit Kumar was named the player of the match.

-Kolkata began strongly as Captain Ashwal Rai became involved in the play from the middle straight away.
-Janshad and Vinit began threatening Ahmedabad with combination play and put the team under pressure.
+Kolkata began strongly as skipper Ashwal Rai became involved in the play from the middle straight away.
+Janshad and Vinit began threatening Ahmedabad with combination play, while the skipper Muthusamy Appavu and LM Manoj counter-attacked for the Defenders.

-Ashwal Rai led from the front and started putting more pressure from the service line and the Thunderbolts took the lead.
+But Cody Caldwell broke down Ahmedabad's defence with tactical play after which Ashwal Rai put pressure from the service line and the Thunderbolts took the lead.
 Abhilash Chaudhary kept blocking Angamuthu, not allowing Ahmedabad to make any headways.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app